 There are two ways to find minimal spanning tree:

-This algorithm is used to find the shortest spanning tree of a graph GG with nn vertices.
+This algorithm is used to find the shortest spanning tree of a graph with vertices.

 Matrix tabulation